AndreyKlimchuk/UNIT-Factory-projects/README.md

 pieces won’t fit perfectly with others.
 Among the different solutions possible to make the smallest square, only the solution where Tetriminos is placed on their most upper-left position, is acceptable.

+GET NEXT LINE

+The goal of this project is to write a function that returns a line read from a file descriptor. “line” is a succession of characters that end with ’\n’ (ascii code 0x0a) or with End Of File (EOF).
+The return value can be 1, 0 or -1 depending on whether a line has been read, when the reading has been completed, or if an error has happened respectively.
+Calling this function in a loop will then allow you to read the text available on a file descriptor one line at a time until the end of the text, no matter the size of either the text or one of its lines.